iitanmay/iitanmay.com/_pages/research.md

         </div>

         <p>
-          In particular, I was working on impinging line fountains where the confinement (distance between the fountain source and the impingement surface) adds further complexity to the flow physics.
+          In particular, I focused on impinging line fountains, where the confinement (distance between the fountain source and the impingement surface) adds further complexity to the flow physics.
 Under such circumstances, the fountain structure is affected not only by the competition between momentum and buoyancy, but also through quantifying how the domain height (see video 1 below) compares against a <a href="https://pubs.aip.org/aip/pof/article-abstract/19/11/117101/932437/Impinging-axisymmetric-turbulent-fountains?redirectedFrom=fulltext">momentum length scale</a>.
-The video shows the spatiotemporal evolution of the scalar field which is supplied at the fountain source.The formation of shear-layer vortices is clearly evident, and the fountain fluid after impingement is significantly affected by buoyancy as it falls back towards the source.
+The video shows the spatiotemporal evolution of the scalar field supplied at the fountain source.
+The formation of shear-layer vortices is clearly evident, and the fountain fluid after impingement is significantly affected by buoyancy as it falls back toward the source.
         </p>

         <div style="width: 70%; margin: 0 auto; text-align: center;">